InformaticsMatters/nextflow-pcluster/README.md

 >   An example execution of the configuration step is illustrated below,
     of course you'll answer the questions in a way to suite your environment.

->   To date we have only tested using a Centos7 as the OS,
+>   To date we have only tested using a Centos7 and alinux2 as the OS,
     Slurm as the workload manager and a single work queue

 The wizard will prompt you with a number of questions.
 A typical set